-I saw Steve McQueen’s Shame a couple of weeks ago but haven’t reviewed it on here yet because I’m waiting until at least ten more synonyms for ‘amazing’ are added to the English language.
-Rest assured though, you will not be disappointed.
+I saw Steve McQueen’s Shame a couple of weeks ago but haven’t reviewed it on here yet for one reason or another.

 For today’s make, you will need a colour printer, a pair of scissors, an elastic band, some cardboard, a roll of sticky tape and some glue.

 Let us begin.

 Download THIS HERE .PDF and print it out A4-size at the highest quality setting available.
 Take the sheet and your other materials and prepare a working space.
 If you’re at the office, put down some newspaper so you don’t make a mess of your desk and get fired.

 Cut out the two printed shapes with scissors (you may need the help of a responsible adult) and then lay them on the cardboard.
 Draw out an area twice as long and 2.3 times as wide as the ‘full bed’ piece and cut that out too.